 Admission to Membership

+8.1 Subject to Rule 12 the Members will comprise:

+a.
+Every person who is a Member as at the date of adoption of these Rules; and

-Subject to Rule 12, every person who pays the Levy is deemed to be a Member of the Society.
+b.
+Every person who pays a Levy and consents by notice in writing to the Society to being a Member.

-Each person who is deemed to be a Member under Rule 8.1 shall be entitled to have his or her name and address entered into the Members’ Register.
+8.2 Each person who is a Member under Rule 8.1 shall be entitled to have his or her name and address entered into the Members’ Register.

+8.3 The Society shall take all reasonable steps to ensure that any person who becomes a payer of a Levy after the date of adoption of these Rules is informed of their right to become a Member of the Society and is encouraged to become a Member.

-Rights of Members
+Rights of Members and Benefits Provided by the Society

 Each Member has the right:

-o receive notice of, and attend, any meeting of Members;
+(a) to receive notice of, attend and vote at any meeting of Members;

-o receive a copy of each Summary of the Annual Report.
+(b) to receive at the discretion of the Board a copy of each Annual Report and/or a copy of each Summary of the Annual Report.

-To be notified of the availability of each Annual Report and, if they request a copy of an Annual Report, to receive a copy of that Annual Report.
+(c) to be notified of the availability of each Annual Report and, if they request a copy of an Annual Report, to receive a copy of that Annual Report.

+9.2 The Society will provide services to both its Members and to non-Members who pay the Levy.

 Rights attached to Participation Rights

-Each Participation Right confers on the Member who holds that Participation Right one vote on a poll at a meeting of the Members and in a postal ballot on any resolution
+Each Participation Right confers on the Member who holds that Participation Right one vote on a poll at a meeting of the Members and in a postal ballot on any resolution.

 Duty to maintain Members’ Register